elijahmurray/Alfred/README.md

 Also you may need to confirm your email address prior to this working.

-You now need to add the domain where you will be hosting the jarvischrome.php file.
+You now need to add the domain where you will be hosting the index.php file.
 Add this at the bottom of https://developer.evi.com/api-details#domain-keys

-Open jarvischrome.php and edit line 4.
+Open index.php and edit line 4.
 Replace the username holder with your DEVELOPER username.
 Usually api_YOUR-USERNAME.
 The password will be the one automatically generated that you get via email.

 You can test if your permissions are working properly by doing a direct query.
 Put this in your browser (note, replace the username and password)